WHO urges stiff regulatory curbs on e-cigarettes

 Opposing experts argued a month later that the WHO should hold firm to its plan for strict regulations.

-Major tobacco companies including Imperial Tobacco, Altria Group, Philip Morris International and British American Tobacco are increasingly launching their own e-cigarette brands as sales of conventional products stall in Western markets.
+Major tobacco companies including Imperial Tobacco IMT.L, Altria Group (MO.N), Philip Morris International (PM.N) and British American Tobacco (BATS.L) are increasingly launching their own e-cigarette brands as sales of conventional products stall in Western markets.

 Two major national producers, China Tobacco and Indian Tobacco Company, have recently become producers, Bettcher said.